-While all mathematics courses satisfy the QSR requirement, students seeking an entry-level course only for this purpose are encouraged to consider COLEG 105S: A World of Impending Disaster.
+While all courses offered by the department satisfy the QSR requirement, students seeking an entry-level course only for this purpose are encouraged to consider COLEG 105S: A World of Impending Disaster.

 Introduction to the differential and integral calculus of a single variable.
 Topics include limits, continuity, derivatives, max-min problems and integrals.
 For students matriculating in 2013 or later, this course may not be counted toward the concentration or minor.
 (Quantitative and Symbolic Reasoning.)
 Four hours of class.
 The Department.

 116 F,S Calculus II – A continuation of the study begun in 113.
 Methods of integration, improper integrals, applications of integration to volume and arc length, parametric equations, sequences and series, power series, vectors, and an introduction to 3-dimensional coordinate systems with equations of lines and planes.
 Prerequisite, 113 or placement by the department.
 Not open to students who have taken 114.
 The Department.
 (Quantitative and Symbolic Reasoning.)
 Completion of 116 with a grade of C- or greater gives Hamilton credit for both 113 and 116 for those students placed into 116.
 The Department.

 Statistical Analysis of Data.